Smoking, chronic pancreatitis, male sex, being black, and possibly long-standing diabetes are risk factors for pancreatic cancer.

 These tumors are nearly twice as common among men.
 Adenocarcinoma of the pancreas is 2 to 3 times more common among smokers than nonsmokers.
 People with chronic pancreatitis are at greater risk as well.
 People who have relatives with the disease may be at increased risk.
 Long-standing diabetes may be a risk factor.
 Alcohol and caffeine consumption do not seem to be risk factors.

 Cystadenocarcinoma of the pancreas is a rare type of pancreatic cancer that develops from a fluid-filled noncancerous (benign) tumor called a cystadenoma.
 It often causes upper abdominal pain and may grow large enough for a doctor to feel it through the abdominal wall.
-The diagnosis is usually made by a special type of computed tomography (CT) scan of the abdomen or magnetic resonance imaging (MRI).
-Only 20% of people with this cancer have tumors that have metastasized (spread) by the time surgery is performed.
+The diagnosis is usually made by a special type of computed tomography Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT— see also Computed Tomography (CT)) and magnetic resonance imaging (MRI— see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more (CT) scan of the abdomen or magnetic resonance imaging Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT— see also Computed Tomography (CT)) and magnetic resonance imaging (MRI— see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more (MRI).
+Only 20% of people with this cancer have tumors that have metastasized (spread) by the time surgery is done.
 Therefore, cystadenocarcinoma has a much better prognosis than adenocarcinoma.
 If the cancer has not spread and the whole pancreas is removed surgically, the person has a 65% chance of surviving for at least 5 years.

-Intraductal papillary-mucinous tumor is a rare type of pancreatic tumor characterized by enlargement (dilation) of the main pancreatic duct, mucus overproduction, recurring episodes of pancreatitis, and occasional pain.
+Intraductal papillary-mucinous tumor is a rare type of pancreatic tumor characterized by enlargement (dilation) of the main pancreatic duct, mucus overproduction, recurring episodes of pancreatitis Acute Pancreatitis Acute pancreatitis is sudden inflammation of the pancreas that may be mild or life threatening but usually subsides.
+Gallstones and alcohol abuse are the main causes of acute pancreatitis.
+Severe... read more , and occasional pain.
 The diagnosis is made by CT and sometimes other imaging tests.
 These tumors can progress to cancer, but because diagnostic tests cannot distinguish between noncancerous and cancerous forms of this tumor, surgery is the best diagnostic and treatment option for all people suspected of having this type of tumor.
 With surgery, people with the noncancerous tumors have a greater than 95% chance of surviving for 5 years.
 People with cancerous tumors have a 50 to 75% chance of surviving 5 years.

 Adenocarcinoma of the body or tail of the pancreas (the middle part of the pancreas and the part farthest from the duodenum) typically causes no symptoms until the tumor has grown large.
 Thus, at the time of diagnosis, the tumor has already spread (metastasized) beyond the pancreas in 90% of cases.
 Eventually, most people develop severe upper abdominal pain, which may also be felt in the middle of the back.
 The pain may be relieved by bending forward or assuming the fetal position.
 Weight loss is common.

-To confirm the diagnosis of pancreatic cancer, a doctor may obtain a sample of the pancreas for examination under a microscope (biopsy) by inserting a needle through the skin using a CT or ultrasound scan as a guide.
+To confirm the diagnosis of pancreatic cancer, a doctor may obtain a sample of the pancreas for examination under a microscope (biopsy) by inserting a needle through the skin using CT or an ultrasound scan Ultrasound Scanning (Ultrasonography) of the Abdomen Ultrasound scanning uses sound waves to produce pictures of internal organs ( see also Ultrasonography).
+An ultrasound scan can show the size and shape of many organs, such as the liver and... read more as a guide.
 However, this approach sometimes misses the tumor.
 The same approach may be used to obtain a biopsy sample from the liver to look for cancer that has spread from the pancreas.
 If the results of these tests are normal but the doctor still strongly suspects adenocarcinoma, the pancreas may be evaluated surgically.

-The only hope of a cure is surgery, which is performed on the 10 to 20% of people in whom it is believed that the cancer has not spread.
-Either the pancreas alone or the pancreas and the duodenum are removed.
+The only hope of a cure is surgery, but surgery can be done only in people whose cancer has not spread.
+However, at the time of diagnosis, the tumor has already spread in most cases.
+With surgery, either the pancreas alone or the pancreas and some of the first part of the small intestine (the duodenum) are removed.
 Chemotherapy and radiation therapy are usually also given.
 After these treatments, about 40% of people live at least 2 years, and 25% live at least 5 years.